Othentic-Labs/avs-examples/liveliness-avs-example/README.md

 $ATTESTATION_CENTER_ADDRESS
 ```

-4. Once the contract is deployed, return to the root of the repository and create and populate `.env` and `.env.operator` files
+4. Once the contract is deployed, return to the root of the repository and create and populate `.env` and file
  (Refer to .env.example for required fields)

 5. Run script to register Operators endpoints to the livelinessRegistry.
 Make sure to have required funds in the the Operator Addresses to register to the livenessRegistry contract.